brandonsie/epitopefindr/readme.md

 2. Install [BLAST+ (version 2.7.1+)](goo.gl/qWq3De).
 3. Install the following R packages from CRAN: `tools`, `data.table`, `magrittr`, `seqinr`, `stringr`, `pdftools`, `readr`, `microseq`.
 4. Install the following R packages from Bioconductor: `rBLAST`, `EBImage`, `msa`.
 5. Clone this GitHub repo.
 Scripts are stored in the directory `/epitope_script/`.
-Running `setup-wizard.R` will create two new folders in the same directory as `/epitope script/`: `/input/` and `/output/`.
 The script will look for a .fasta file containing input peptide sequences in `/epitope_script/../input/`.
 Output data will be written to `/epitope_script/../output/`.

 ----------------------------------------------------------------------